 - When this is set to Yes, the website offers session-level registration.
 When a registrant selects Register now, the event website shows a list of all of the available sessions, and the registrant can add one, some, or all of them as needed.
-This option only works for events where registration is free (without online payment).
-With this option, passes won't be presented for selection during checkout.

 - Tracks: Each (external) track is a collection of related, non-conflicting sessions that likely would be of interest to the same audience.
 Attendees might sign up for a specific track, which you can manage by using passes.
 You can also set up internal tracks, which are not exposed to attendees but can help you with your planning.

 - Speaker engagements: Each speaker engagement maps a speaker to a session occurring at your event.

 - Sponsors: Companies who are sponsoring the event.

 The Registration and attendance tab

 Use the Registration and attendance tab to see who registered for the event, who attended, and who canceled.
 You can also create registrations and check-ins here.
 The following sections are available:

 - Passes: View and create types of passes, which function as tickets to your events, sessions, and tracks.

 - Event custom registration fields: Here you can view and create custom registration fields, which enable registrants to provide extra information (such as dietary restrictions or gift options) when they register for the event.